KYC - Know Your Customer

 Different countries have different licences, and as a result, each licensing body will require something different when it comes to a KYC check.
 For example, in Malta under the MGA, you will be required to send documentation for further verification if you deposit or withdraw €2000 from your account.
-To be fully informed of the different requirements from each jurisdiction be sure to check the local gambling laws in your area – some jurisdictions require immediate KYC
+To be fully informed of the different requirements of each jurisdiction be sure to check the local gambling laws in your area – some jurisdictions require immediate KYC

 UK KYC Requirements

 The UKGC governs all online gambling sites which operate within the UK.
 The laws state that KYC checks must be completed before a player can gamble.
-This includes verifying a players name, address, and date of birth with the relevant documents at the point of signup.
+This includes verifying a player's name, address, and date of birth with the relevant documents at the point of signup.